 After the war ended in 1945, whilst rationing was still in effect, certain clothing was permitted to be made under the luxury-utility label ‘Double Eleven’.
 The garments bearing this new label were made from better grade fabrics, had more elaborate construction but shared the same fundamental ethos.

-It was this method of eschewing excess in all its forms and reimagining manufacturing and resources that gave Nathan the idea of only utilizing and reclaiming deadstock, surplus and vintage textiles.
-In addition to manufacturing domestically and distilling the supply chain, he could further reduce the footprint normally associated with the production of clothing.
-It amounted to a 90% reduction in water, energy, transportation and a 100% removal of chemicals (because no virgin textiles needed to be produced and everything was sewn locally).
-It was a fundamental rethink of the entire model, and all of a sudden ‘waste’ became opportunity.
+It was this method of eschewing excess in all its forms and reimagining manufacturing and resources that inspired the idea of only utilizing and reclaiming deadstock, surplus and vintage textiles.
+In addition to manufacturing domestically and distilling the supply chain, the footprint could be reduced further.
+It amounted to a 90% reduction in water, energy, transportation usage.

-No compromise to quality, no compromise on human labor, just great clothes that would be remain in your wardrobe for years…but arrive there with a completely different story.
+No compromise to quality, no compromise to craftsmanship, no compromise to the environment, just clothes that would be remain for years…but arrive there with a completely different story.

 And so, DOUBLE ELEVEN was re/born.